sweetest-framework/sweetest/GUIDELINES.md

 Where should this configuration go?

-* **Name** the file exactly as the configuration val but with starting with upper-case (e.g. `AppModuleTestingConfiguration.kt`)
+* **Name** the file exactly as the configuration val but starting with upper-case (e.g. `AppModuleTestingConfiguration.kt`)
 * and put it in the same **package** as the respective module's root package (e.g. `com.example.app`)

 #### Organization by modules

 Whenever you add modules which depend on each other, also the test sources will depend on each other.
 Therefore you might decide to also modularize test sources.
-All test sources (including steps classes and module testing configurations) should be put into extra modules inside the respective production code module.
+All test sources (including steps classes and module testing configurations) should be put into extra modules inside the respective production code module then.
 We suggest calling them `test` or `sweetest`:

 ```
   :app